Gale Scholar Asia Pacific, Digital Humanities Oxford Fellowship

 In every case, the applications will be assessed according to the following criteria:

-- The demonstrated need of the applicant to work in the Centre for Digital Scholarship at the Bodleian Libraries, or to be part of the Digital Humanities @ Oxford Network.
+- The demonstrated need of the applicant to consult specific items or collections within the Bodleian Libraries' special collections or working in the Centre for Digital Scholarship (only for Gale Scholar Asia Pacific, Digital Humanities Oxford Fellowship).

 - Evidence that the project will increase scholarly or public understanding of the materials consulted, through publication or public dissemination, or by developing innovative research methods.